Cycloramic: Features

 The initial (1.0) version of Cycloramic generated panoramic videos, rather than pictures.
 The 2.0 version later introduced a photo mode allowing users to take panoramic photos in addition to videos.
 Users can choose to convert their panoramic photos into 24-second movies since the 2.1 version.
 The version 3.0 update added an in-app photo library with editing features.
 The editing allowed for modification to the original 14 images that created the panorama individually.
 This version also allowed images (panorama or individual) to be shared via social media.
 Usage requires a mount bought separately.

 Criticism

 The 2.0 version added in-app purchases, and the update disabled a feature that was present in the original version that users had paid for.

 Shark Tank

 Cycloramic appeared on the January 31, 2014 Season 5, episode 16 of Shark Tank.
 The product yielded one of the largest deals in the history of Shark Tank ($500k for 15% from Mark Cuban and Lori Greiner).

+Post Shark Tank

+The app got 8 million downloads after the deal.
+The company was later sold to Carvana for $22 million.